 To establish a connection between your AskCody Manager and G-Suite, you need to create a normal user account with permission to view and modify your Room Ressource calendars.
 Enabling these permissions within Google Apps helps to keep your calendars in sync.

 - Enable API access (This enables services such as AskCody to access your room calendars.)

-- Give your Service Account permission to view and modify to events in room calendars.
+- Give the new user account permission to view and modify events in room calendars.

 - Set room calendars to auto-accept invites that do not conflict.

 **In order for you to be able to perform the following step you will need administrator access to your Google Apps account**